ThomasVirgo/Supabase-Test-Client/README.md

 - change storing room name in redux to persisting something in db so users can refresh page / disconnect and rejoin
 - deal cards once host says so, not once all players ready
 - dont let extra players join past 4 players or if game has started
+- ensure top of pack shows and not just the highest one
+- sort pack cards disappearing too early